pamarthipk/UniversityManagementSystem/README.md

 This project is a console-based Python application designed to manage a university's basic information about students and teachers.
 It showcases key object-oriented programming (OOP) concepts and methods in Python.

 ## Features
-- Create a college and add students and teachers to it.
+- Create's a college and add students and teachers to it.
-- List all students and teachers with relevant details.
+- Display's all students and teachers with relevant provided details.
 - Demonstrates OOP concepts such as inheritance, encapsulation, and method overriding.

 ## Project Structure